hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>We will remove all those rows where the dataset contains a null value. </p>
+We will remove all those rows where the dataset contains a null value.

 <!-- /wp:paragraph -->

 <!-- wp:code -->